 How to Optimize Cloud-Hosted Websites with CDN and Caching – Step-by-Step Guide

-While using the web in today’s life, the users expect their pages to load quickly and specifically on mobile & across globe all over the world.
-The websites that are hosted in the cloud, and combined with CDN , with smart caching strategies is the most effective path to reduce the latency issues, to reduce the server load and that helps to deliver a faster user experience.
+While using the web in today’s life, the users expect their pages to load quickly and specifically on mobile & across the globe all over the world.
+The websites that are hosted in the cloud, and combined with CDN, with smart caching strategies is the most effective path to reduce the latency issues, to reduce the server load and that helps to deliver a faster user experience.

 How to Resolve AWS SSM Agent Not Showing as Managed: Complete Fixing Guide